 Okay, right to the point… Never ever, if you’re serious about your career.
 There is no such thing as a professional selfie.
 But there is such thing as a professional headshot.
 There are many reasons to steer clear of the tempting ease of just using your iPhone or Android phone.

 It’s Not Even a Fair Fight

 One might argue that there is no benchmark for what a professional headshot should look like, in terms of quality.
-But, you can look at a headshot from a professional photographer that used one of the best DSLRs available and compare it to a selfie and easily tell the difference.
+But, you can look at a headshot from a professional photographer that used one of the best DSLRs available and tell.
+Just compare it to a selfie and you’ll easily tell the difference.
 So, when you put your selfie out there to be compared with truly professional headshots, you’ve failed to meet that benchmark and to be judged by it.